A woman holds up a computer tablet to show a work colleague new orders. In the background is a warehouse stacked with folded boxes.

-Employee ownership refers to an arrangement where no one person has a majority of shares or control over an organization.
+Employee ownership refers to an arrangement where no one person owns a majority of shares or holds control over an organization.
 Models can be as simple as granting workers stock shares or highly structured with democratic governance.
 You can form an employee-owned company during startup, transition to it after owning your business for a while, and even vote to change your worker-owned arrangement.

-According to Rutgers School of Management and Labor Relations, employee-ownership structures include one or more of the following concepts:
+According to the Rutgers School of Management and Labor Relations, employee-ownership structures include one or more of the following concepts:

 • Members have governance rights, giving them control over operational or strategic decisions.